Allweather Wood produces copper-based treated wood at our manufacturing facilities in Coos Bay and White City, OR, Loveland, CO, and Washougal, WA.

 Douglas-fir, Hem fir, Southern Yellow Pine, Spruce-Pine-Fir

-Available browntone, cedartone, and traditional green
+Available in browntone, cedartone, and traditional green

 Please see Resources/SDS for additional information about copper-based preservative treated products.